 Kids' bones are softer than those of grown-ups, so they often heal in less time than it takes adults.
 Young children often have a speedier recovery than teens.

-You can expect your child to have a cast for about 4-8 weeks.
+You can expect your child to have a cast for about 4-8 weeks, although it's sometimes as short as 3 weeks.

 Even after your child's cast is removed, his bone will keep healing.
 At first, it will have a thick layer of new bone surrounding the area.
 This is called a callus and it feels like a knot or bump.
 It will gradually get smaller.